 8.5.2.1.2.
 Overlapping Text: Text should not run into any of the wayfinding design elements (aka the red bar at the bottom).
 If the text bleeds into the red bar it becomes illegible and will be asked to take down.

-8.5.2.1.4.
-Text Legibility: If slides contain text that is illegible on a screen, SMC will reach out to the slide owner and ask them to rework or remove the slide.
+8.5.2.1.3.
+Text Legibility: If bulletins contain text that is illegible on a screen, SMC will reach out to the bulletin owner and ask them to rework or remove the bulletin.
 If you use the built in insertion points, this will not be an issue.
-If you design slides separately, please keep legibility from afar in mind.
+If you design bulletins separately, please keep legibility from afar in mind.

 8.5.2.2 Images and Video

-8.5.2.2.1 Low Res Images: Do not use low res images in the slides.
-Proper dimensions for the slide “background” is 1920 x 1080 px and for the “foreground” image is 912 x 1080 px.
-Smaller images may be used but not stretch in their spots.
-Check your preview to verify before submitting.
+8.5.2.2.1 Low Res Images: Do not use low res images in the bulletins.
+Proper dimensions for a bulletin are 1920 x 980 px Check your preview to verify before submitting.

 8.5.2.2.2.
-Designed Background Images: Any slide using only a full background image should be no more than 40% tex and the design should represent Chapman and the department appropriately.
+Designed Background Images: Any bulletin using only a full background image should be no more than 40% text and the design should represent Chapman and the department appropriately.

 8.5.2.2.3.
 Video: Videos should be under 12 mb and be in .mp4 format.
 Audio on video is optional, but know many of the screens do not have audio playing on the screen.